Analysis: Dow cracks 30,000, a psychological boost during a pandemic

 U.S. economic activity is reeling from the damage inflicted by lockdowns, although it has recovered some in recent months, and employment is at levels last seen in 2015.
 Trillions of dollars of U.S. central bank and government stimulus has helped power Wall Street’s main indexes back to record highs.

-Two weeks ago the Dow spiked 1,600 points, ending up more than 800, when Pfizer first revealed the high effectiveness and near readiness of its vaccine, which launched the benchmark S&P 500 and Russell 2000 small cap index to their own records last week.
-The Russell hit another record on Tuesday.
+Two weeks ago the Dow spiked 1,600 points, ending up more than 800 points, when Pfizer first revealed the high effectiveness and near readiness of its vaccine, which launched the benchmark S&P 500 and Russell 2000 small cap index to their own records.
+The Russell hit another record on Tuesday and the S&P is just short of its Nov 9 peak.

 For the average person, the Dow is a well recognized proxy for the overall U.S. stock market.
 But to most investors its relevance, with only 30 large cap stocks, is not what it was.